beard2big/whiskerwarriorworks/governance/policies/pipelineGuidelines.md

 ## Continuous Integration (CI)

-1. **Use a CI/CD Service:** Employ a CI/CD service like Travis CI, CircleCI, GitHub Actions, or Jenkins to automate your build and deployment processes.
+1. **Use a CI/CD Service:** Employ a CI/CD service like GitHub Actions or Azure DevOps Pipelines to automate your build and deployment processes.

 2. **Automate Testing:** Ensure that your CI pipeline includes automated tests (unit tests, integration tests, etc.) to validate code changes.